spark-mv/cdn/install.md

 HolaCDN requires a client-side JavaScript in order to collects video statistics.
 The JavaScript is loaded asynchronously, and will not affect the page load time.

-First, choose the correct implementation for your player.
+First, choose the correct implementation for your existing player.
 You can enable HolaCDN on:

 * Any HTML5 based video player - [Native, JW player, Flowplayer] (https://github.com/hola/cdn/blob/master/install.md#22-html5-video-players) and others.
 * Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs)